SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 # Controller Classes

-All the following classes are part of the Simulator Controller core framewor defined in the [Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk) script.
+All the following classes are part of the Simulator Controller core framework defined in the [Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk) script.
 In many cases they are based upon one of the configuration classes above.

 ## [Singleton] SimulatorController extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 This class implements the core functionality of Simulator Controller.
 The single instance manages a set of plugins and the connection between hardware functions of a given controller or button box and the actions implemented by these plugins.